 Perce Galea first registered his famous colours of ‘black, orange maltese cross, orange arm-bands, black cap’ with the A.J.C. in 1961 and it was the same year that he bought into his first racehorse, Sugarfoot, a tried three-year-old bay colt by Pan that had fairly ordinary form racing in the country districts of Victoria.
 Trained and raced in the nominal ownership of J. H. Nickson, the colt after being backed into 9/10 favouritism by Galea fell into win a three-year-old maiden at Kembla Grange in February 1961 in the hands of Athol Mulley.
 Upon returning to scale, the forthright Mulley lost no time in advising Perce to part company with the colt post haste.
 Galea accepted Mulley’s advice and ploughed his funds instead into leasing a giant, rising five-year-old bay gelding by Summertime named Summer Smile.
 The horse was trained by Cec Rolls for other clients when he stormed home to win a Rosehill welter in March 1962 beating a future Doncaster winner in Persian Puzzle, and it was Rolls that suggested the prospect of a lease to Galea.
 Rolls was a softly-spoken, dapperly-dressed trainer and originally hailed from a racing background in Glen Innes, where his father Charlie Rolls had been a prominent Northern Rivers trainer around Grafton and on the pony tracks in Sydney before World War II.
-Cec Rolls now resided at picturesque Lurline Bay.
-He held a No. 1 licence and trained his small team on Randwick racecourse; his older brother, Charles ‘Happy’ Rolls had been foreman for Tommy Smith for twelve years until the pair fell out in March 1960.
+Cec Rolls now resided at picturesque Lurline Bay and held a No. 1 licence, training his small team on Randwick racecourse.
+His older brother, Charles ‘Happy’ Rolls had been foreman for Tommy Smith for twelve years until the pair fell out in March 1960.